CESNET/du-docs/docs/expose.md

 This kind of applications require a service that binds a port with application and ingress rules that expose the service to the Internet.

-Suppose, we have an application that is ready to server on port 8080.
+Suppose, we have an application that is ready to serve on port 8080.
 We create a service:

 ```yaml
 apiVersion: v1